adhocteam/a11y-snippets/worksheets/Accessibility Evaluation Checklist.md

 * [Run automated scans](https://www.youtube.com/watch?v=FW1giWW5M9I) against all rich application pages or states.
 The Axe-core plugin is available for [Chrome](https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/axe-devtools/).
 This adds a tab to developer tools and provides on-demand accessibility scanning for single pages during development.
 * [Run the axe-end to end script with CSV and console output](https://github.com/adhocteam/a11y-snippets/tree/master/test-scripts/axe-e2e) for automated scans of high page count static sites.
 Errors can be outputted to CSV for easy spreadsheet import.

 ### Step 2.
-Audit with screen readers - maximal importance
+Audit with screen readers - maximum importance

 Screen reader testing is mostly a manual process.
-Ideally, pages under test should be free of errors identified by axe-core or other automated scanner before manual testing begins.
+Ideally, pages under test should be free of errors identified by axe-core or other automated scanners before manual testing begins.
 For applications, this means all pages should be evaluated.
 For larger static sites, pick 10-15 highly trafficked pages, or run the [axe-e2e script](https://github.com/adhocteam/a11y-snippets/tree/master/test-scripts/axe-e2e) again.

 * [Test using JAWS + IE11 on Win7/10](https://webaim.org/articles/jaws/)
 * [Test using NVDA + Firefox on Win7/10 - VIDEO](https://www.youtube.com/watch?v=Vx1vSd5uYS8)
 * [Test using VoiceOver + Safari on OSX](https://webaim.org/articles/voiceover/)

 ### Step 3.
-Audit keyboard navigation - maximal importance
+Audit keyboard navigation - maximum importance

 Keyboard testing is mostly a manual process.
 All pages under test should be free of errors identified by axe-core or other automated scanner first, then manual testing and ideally keyboard end-to-end testing should follow.